-The Benefits Resource Center provides secure and efficient access to decision support tools and allows employees to make benefits elections, declare life events, designate life insurance beneficiaries, and more.
+The Benefits Resource Center provides secure access to plan information and decision support tools and allows users to make annual enrollment elections, declare life events, and review their current benefits information.

 To access the Benefits Resource Center, login to NYUHome with your NetID (printed on the back of your NYU identification card) and password credentials.
 Select the Work page, and click "Go" on the Benefits Resource Center card.
 Information and tools will help you:

-When you enroll in an NYU medical, dental, or vision plan, you may also enroll your eligible dependent(s) for coverage.
+When you enroll in an NYU medical plan, you may also enroll your eligible dependent(s) for coverage.

 Proof of relationship documentation must be submitted to NYU PeopleLink by November 30 for Annual Enrollment or within 31 days of hire or qualifying life event in order for coverage to become effective for a newly-added dependent(s).
 Coverage will pend until the documentation is received.
 Birth certificates/adoption papers and marriage certificates can be sent to NYU PeopleLink by email at email@example.com, by fax at 212-995-4333, or by mail at 105 East 17th Street, First Floor, New York, NY 10003.